instana/go-sensor/docs/disabling_spans.md

 ### 2. Using Environment Variables

-You can disable log spans using the `INSTANA_TRACING_DISABLE` environment variable:
+You can disable spans using the `INSTANA_TRACING_DISABLE` environment variable:

 ```bash
 # Disable log spans